NeonDistrict/circle-integration/README.md

 + server generated idempotency keys should be generated then checked for collisions before being used
 + the client should not have to specify cvv/3ds it should just send the request the the server can renegotiate all those terms itself. the only thing that goes back is a hard error, redirct, or success
 + we almost need a fraud table, with date, reason etc?
++ if we are going to just bounce invalid requests, we need to log and dashboard those, ip tracking

 flow: